Sustainable design elements are most effective — and have the least cost — when they are considered at the earliest stages of a development.

 Sustainable Design Standards

-Glen Eira City Council, as a member of the Council Alliance for a Sustainable Built Environment (CASBE), has identified 10 key sustainable building categories to be addressed.
+We are a member of the Council Alliance for a Sustainable Built Environment (CASBE) who has identified 8 key sustainable building categories to be addressed.
+Best Practice design standards are listed in each of the 8 categories and all developments are recommended to follow these.